-I started out in my teens at the Youth club in March 1987 doing the weekly disco on a Friday evening.
+I started out in my teens at a Youth club in March 1987 doing the weekly disco on a Friday evening.

 The record decks I first used at the youth centre looked like this of course the ones I used were in better condition than these.

-It’s been a fun ride along the way over the last 28 or so years even if it hasn’t always been plain sailing…
+It’s been a fun ride along the way even if it hasn’t always been plain sailing…

 How many venues have I worked at?
 Now there’s a damn good question!